leomarcov/labadmin/README.md

 ## Install
-Once download or clone the project labadmin must be configured and installed in admin and node hosts.
+Once downloaded or cloned the project labadmin must be configured and installed in admin and node hosts.

 ### Create a config file for each classroom
   * Each classroom must be defined in a config file and placed in `labadmin/configs/` directory.